Information about our School

 On average, there are 20 pupils per class.
 A two-form entry system has been adopted from Reception to Year 9.
 “Setting”, across five sets, is in place for some subjects, which allows for smaller groups and a more personalised learning experience.

-The English National Curriculum is provided to learners until Year 11, and the IB is offered to students who are aged 16 to 18 and attend Years 12 and 13.
+The English National Curriculum is provided to learners until Year 11, and the International Baccalaureate (IB) is offered to students who are aged 16 to 18 and attend Years 12 and 13.

 Most academic staff teaching the English National Curriculum are qualified British teachers, with the exception of some language teachers who are native speakers.
 Language educators teaching our Spanish language programmes, including the Spanish validation and the Bachillerato course, are qualified, native Panamanian teachers.